vellum-dotnet/vellum-cli/README.md

 NOT IMPLEMENTED YET `vellum-cli plugins list available` - Lists available vellum-cli plugins from the default package repository (nuget.org).

-NOT IMPLEMENTED YET `vellum-cli plugins list installed` - Lists installed vellum-cli plugins.
+`vellum-cli plugins list` - Lists installed vellum-cli plugins.

 `vellum-cli new --template-name <TEMPLATE NAME> [--path <PATH>]` - Will create a new file based on the template name selected.
 The location is derived by convention based on the template content-type, but can be overriden by the `--path` option.